Courses

 Your faithful correspondent embarks on a brisk walk to Old Economy, founded in 1824 by The Harmony Society.

-Marchesa Caterina Durazzo-Adorno and Sir Anthony Van Dyck
+Marchesa Caterina Durazzo-Adorno and Sir Anthony Van Dyck.

 Old Economy is past Camp Meeting Road toward L.G.’s horse cartouche in the NW corner of his map.